volodymyrhudyma/blog/content/blog/better-form-handling-with-formik-in-react.md

 export default ContactForm;
 ```

-The structure is very simple, we have a wrapper **div**, then a **form** containing 5 elements: text input, email input, textarea, checkbox and a submit button.
+The structure is very simple, we have a wrapper **div**, then a **form** that contains 5 elements: text input, email input, textarea, checkbox and a submit button.

-We will skip CSS for the simplicity, but at the end of an article I will post a link to the github repository which will contain the full code (with CSS).
+Fort simplicity, we will skip the CSS code.

-Our form looks the following way:
+Here's what our code looks like:

 ![React Form](/img/screenshot-2021-03-18-at-18.18.43.png "React Form")

-Notice, that we store the value of inputs in the local state of a React component, which means that inputs are **controlled**.
+Note that we store the value of inputs in the local state of a React component, which means that inputs are **controlled**.

-If we don't use **value** and **onChange** properties and let the inputs keep their state internally, they will be called **uncontrolled**, because we are not in control of their state, but DOM is.
+If we don't use the **value** and **onChange** properties and let inputs keep their state internally, they are called **uncontrolled** because we don't have control over their state, but DOM.

 Read more about Controlled vs. Uncontrolled components [here](/2020-06-26-controlled-and-uncontrolled-components-in-react/).

 ## Why Formik?

-Before adding Formik, let's try to understand why do we need it at all and what benefits does it bring.
+Before adding Formik, let's try to understand why we need it in the first place and what benefits it brings.

-If we were about to add a validation to our form, we could end up with the following code:
+If we were to add validation to our form, we might end up with the following code:

 ```jsx
 // ...